Google Pixel 9 Pro XL vs OnePlus Nord N30 5G

 Which one is better?

-Grab the OnePlus Nord N30 5G if you want faster charging at 50W - it's a no-brainer for those on a budget.
+Grab the Nord N30 5G if you want faster charging at 50W, which is a standout in the budget segment.

 Who should buy each?

-Choose the Google Pixel 9 Pro XL if: you want a top-tier camera for photography, you value long-term software updates, or you need a brighter display for outdoor use.
-(6.8" display, 5060 mAh battery)
+Choose the Google Pixel 9 Pro XL if: you want the best camera for photos with 50MP quality, need a display that shines at 3,000 nits for outdoor visibility, or value long software support.

-Choose the OnePlus Nord N30 5G if: you want the fastest charging in the budget segment, you need a smooth 120Hz display for gaming, or you prefer a lightweight phone for daily use.
+Choose the OnePlus Nord N30 5G if: you need the fastest charging at 50W, prefer a larger 120Hz display for gaming, or are looking for a budget-friendly option without breaking the bank.

 Conclusion